Nordic Master in Cold Climate Engineering

 Cold climate engineering graduates are typically be employed by consulting, design, surveying and construction companies, the mining industry, oil companies, governmental bodies or research institutes and universities that have activities related to the Arctic.
 Possible duties include those of chief executive, development manager, team manager, consultant, specialist or researcher.

 Admissions for the programme are processed by DTU.
 Applications must be submitted through the DTU admission system.
 For a detailed description of admission criteria, visit the programme's website.
-NEW DEADLINE 1ST MARCH 2018!
+DEADLINE 1ST MARCH 2019!

 You must indicate in your application which study track you wish to follow and submit a draft study plan.
 You must apply directly to the university in which you wish to study for the first year of the study track.